 Familiarize yourself with policies and support services

 Being aware of NDSU and Graduate School policies is one key component for student success.
-The University Bulletin is the source for policy information.
+The University Catalog is the source for policy information.
 The Graduate School is here to help you interpret and follow these policies.

 Our campus, as well as the Fargo community, has a number of resources available to students and their families.
 Do not hesitate to seek out resources as you need them.
 We want you to feel supported on our campus and in our community.